Edwinlimmh/Coursera_Getting-CleaningData_PA/README.md

 This repository contains an R script for the tidying data process, file name: run_analysis.R Also, this repository contains 2 tidy data set, the first one named as Full_data.txt, and the another one is avg_tidy_data.txt.
 Details on the 2 tidy dataset:
-a.

 Full_data.txt is the dataset that contains both training and test sets, but only include measurements on these variables:
 [1] tBodyAcc-mean()-X
  [2] tBodyAcc-mean()-Y
  [3] tBodyAcc-mean()-Z